 Safety and security

 We strongly advise you not to travel to Yemen because of the very high threat of kidnapping, terrorist attack, and ongoing political instability.
-The political and security situation in Yemen continues to deteriorate.
+The political and security situation in Yemen continues to deteriorate amid a widening civil and international conflict.
 Attacks are highly likely against Yemeni Government interests as well as Western interests.

-A number of armed clashes have taken place between Houthi and government forces across Yemen, including around Taiz and Aden, in late March 2015, as the Houthis expanded their influence and control.
-Airstrikes conducted by regional countries have been reported.
-The security situation remains volatile.
-The international airports in Sana’a and Aden may close, or flights could be cancelled at short notice.
-Road access to airports could be blocked at any time.
+A number of armed clashes have taken place between Houthi and government forces across Yemen, including around Taiz and Aden, in late March 2015, as the Houthis have expanded their influence and control.
+Airstrikes conducted by regional countries continue.

 High threat of kidnapping: There is a very high threat of kidnapping throughout Yemen, including in Sana’a.
 In recent years, a number of foreigners have been kidnapped, including within Sana’a and areas surrounding the city, and in other cities including Ta’iz.
 In December 2014, a US citizen and a South African citizen were killed during a rescue attempt.